Buffet-IT-Services/CycleInvoice/CONTRIBUTING.md

 - Make your edits or additions with clear, descriptive commit messages.
 - Submit a pull request, providing a summary of your changes and why they are beneficial.
 - Be responsive to any feedback or requests for changes.

----

-Thank you again for contributing to the project!

-— The Cycle Invoice Team